 Let’s check out REI (full podcast episode on them here).
 REI focuses on education.
+They have evergreen articles on outdoor recreation complemented with video and blog post content.
 Their consumers dig info about the great outdoors, and REI is all too happy to give them the info they need to make their next adventure perfect.
 While a customer knows they could go to Dicks and get 20% off their gear, they don’t care.
 They’re loyal to REI because REI gives them top-notch content.

 3) Explore New Ways to Do Business

 Once you have your audience and know you’re competing based on value, not gimmicks, you’re ready to find a new business angle.
 This is the step that gives evergreen marketing campaigns some umph.
 One example of a different business angle is specialty clubs for customers on retail sites.